rpede/tutorial-deploy-flyio/README.md

 We can combine it all with a Docker Compose file.
-Not terribly useful for deploying to Fly.io, but pretty neat for onboarding new teammates up and running.
+Not terribly useful for deploying to Fly.io, but pretty neat for onboarding new teammates and getting them up and running.
 All they need to start the app is clone the repository and type `docker compose up`.

-Create a `compose.yml` file in the root of the repository.
+Change the `compose.yml` file in the root of the repository to this:

+You can try it out by running:

 ```yml
 services: